 The treatment for speed abuse relies on detox and cognitive-behavioral therapy.
 Moreover, sometimes during the withdrawal period, medication is necessary to ease the unpleasant symptoms.
 If this happens, the drug of choice is Bupropion because it helps with depression.

 The speed addict should conduct the detox in a specialized facility or a hospital supervised by trained medical personnel.
 They will monitor the patient’s vitals and the process of recovery.
-In addition, most inpatient rehab clinics provide their patients with 24-hour supervision and medical care.
+In addition, most inpatient rehab clinics provide their patients with 24-hour supervision and medical care while speed removes form the body.

 After detox, the best treatment option is a combination of counseling, family therapy, cognitive-behavioral therapy, and a 12-step program.